-Recently, Rahul Gandhi spoke with ex-RBI chief Raghuram Rajan and current Finance professor of the Chicago University on Covid-19 Pandemic and India’s future course of action to deal with the same and badly exposes India’s patriarchal male dominance.
-What is more funny is that, even this time Rahul used the old buzzword of ‘inequality’ that he terribly misplaced during a previous historic interview with Arnab Goswami and sounded equally stupid.
+When Rahul Gandhi spoke with ex-RBI chief Raghuram Rajan and current Finance professor of the Chicago University on Covid-19 Pandemic and India’s future course of action to deal with the same and badly exposes India’s patriarchal male dominance.
+What is funnier is that even this time Rahul used the old buzzword of ‘inequality’ that he terribly misplaced during a previous historic interview with Arnab Goswami and sounded equally stupid.

 In this recent interview on Covid-19 pandemic, Rahul spoke with Raghuram Rajan and both of them have successfully exposed this dominance of incompetent males in different spheres of life.
 Politics being the first one and Economics and Finance being the other ones as I shall explain now.